Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Model problems

 \subsection{Well-posedness conditions and connection with saddle-point problems}

 The models presented above are special cases of the following system of equations:

-where $A$, $B$, $C$ and $D$ can represent linear differential operators in the strong form.
-This system is intentionally left without formal definitions of operators and involved spaces because we discuss such details in the next section.
-In the following, we will mostly adopt the terminology and concepts from matrix theory to develop the methodologies.
-Since not all steps are equally applicable to infinite dimensional (e.g. differential) operators, we will occasionally interpret and indicate separately specific assumptions and differences for the case of differential operators.
-System \cref{eq:system} for Hilbert spaces is very general and a simple approach to study the well-posedness conditions, as done in the previous section for the Dual-Porosity and Quad-Laplacian system, is deriving a bilinear form acting between the cartesian product of proper spaces and applying the hypotheses of Lax-Milgram lemma.
+where $A$, $B$, $C$ and $D$ represent linear differential operators in the strong form.
+This system is intentionally left without formal definitions of operators and involved spaces, as such details are discussed in the next section.
+In this work, we mostly adopt the terminology and concepts from linear algebra theory.
+Since not all steps are equally applicable to infinite dimensional (e.g. differential) operators, we occasionally interpret and indicate specific assumptions and differences for the case of differential operators separately.
+System \cref{eq:system} for Hilbert spaces is very general and a simple approach to studying the well-posedness conditions, as done in the previous section for the Dual-Porosity and Quad-Laplacian system, is deriving a bilinear form acting between the Cartesian product of proper spaces and applying the hypotheses of Lax-Milgram lemma.
 However, one of the most relevant cases of \cref{eq:system} is the case of $D=0$ and $B=C^\top$ corresponding to the well-known saddle point problem (SPP) and its generalisations.
-For SPP a robust and comprehensive theory has been developed, see \citep{fortin1991mixed} \citep{boffi2013mixed}.
+For SPP, a robust and comprehensive theory has been developed \citep{fortin1991mixed,boffi2013mixed}.
 A generalisation of SPP where $D\neq0$ is sometimes referred to as a perturbed saddle point problem like those arising for nearly incompressible materials, recently analysed by \citep{hong2021new}.
-The SPP and perturbed SPP are examples where the application of Lax-Milgram lemma provides an unsatisfactory stability estimate because of the nature of the perturbative term \citep[Sec.~4.3, p.~238]{boffi2013mixed}.
-Another generalisation of SPP is the case where $D=0$ but $B$ and $C$ are generic.
+The SPP and perturbed SPP are examples where applying the Lax-Milgram lemma provides an unsatisfactory stability estimate because of the nature of the perturbative term \citep[Sec.~4.3, p.~238]{boffi2013mixed}.
+Another generalisation of SPP is where $D=0$ but $B$ and $C$ are generic.
 This case has been studied in \citep{nicolaides1982existence} as a direct generalisation of Brezzi-Babuska Theory.
 Even non-variational methods can be used to study the well-posedness of \cref{eq:system} provided proper spaces for the monolithic operator $\mathcal{A}$ \citep[Ch.~5]{atkinson2009theoretical}.
-In the context of PDEs, continuity of the operators is a natural hypothesis, while coercivity and strong monotonicity for variational and non-variational methods respectively is the key hypothesis to ensure the injectivity of the operator.\\
+In the context of PDEs, the continuity of the operators is a natural hypothesis, while coercivity and strong monotonicity for variational and non-variational methods, respectively, is the key hypothesis to ensure the injectivity of the operator.\\